canisfortis/trim-and-stitch/README.md

 # trim-and-stitch
 Uses ffmpeg and vlc to help choose a timestamp to cut from your shadowplay records.
-It them stitches them altogether and gives saves the merged video file.
-There is zero encoding involved so its really fast.
+It them stitches them altogether and saves the merged video file.
+There is very little/no encoding involved so its fast.

 Must have ffmpeg and VLC installed and exe path in environment variable $env:PATH